6 Tips for Making Your New Horse Feel at Home

 Ensure your horse’s bedding is ready and that hay and water are handy.
 Be mindful of the type of bedding the horse is use to.
 Ask the horse’s previous owner if there is any bedding you should steer clear from.

-If you are getting a horse for the first time, inspect the stall walls, doors, fences, gates, and the grounds for any hazards that can injure your him or her.
+If you are getting a horse for the first time, inspect the stable walls, doors, fences, gates, and the grounds for any hazards that can injure your him/her.
+Make sure the stable is in good working order before your horse arrives.

 Ensure all the fences are sturdy and in good condition since a nervous horse can jump over a stall door and escape through a fence or jump a gate.
 You can’t expect your new animal companion to behave properly during his first several days in his new home.

-Because of this, you have to do everything to keep him safe in your home.
+Because of this, you have to do everything to keep him/her safe in your home.

 4. Work on your bond with your new horse.

 It can take a horse one week to several months to get used to their new home.
-Fortunately, there are some techniques that can help you speed up the process.
+Fortunately, there are some techniques that can help you with the process.

-One of these strategies is grooming your horse correctly and regularly.
+One of these strategies is grooming your horse.

 Grooming is a safe, slow activity that all horses enjoy and find pleasant.
-When you do this regularly, your new animal companion will realise that you are a kind owner and will care for him an so your bond will build naturally, over time.
+When you do this regularly, your new horse will realise that you are a kind owner and will care for him/her an so your bond will build naturally, over time.

-When grooming your horse, tie him securely in an area where he can have a view of what is going on around him.
+When grooming your horse, tie them securely in an area where he can have a view of what is going on around.
 This could be the wash area or the open door of the stable.

 Use gentle strokes when combing your horse.
 Also, be careful about brushing or scratching around flanks and bellies since some horses are sensitive around these areas.